The Open 2017: Jordan Spieth clinches Claret Jug

 'Painful memories'

 However, he looked in danger of recreating similar scenes at Royal Birkdale Sunday.
 His three-shot lead was gone in the first four holes, and another two-shot gap squandered by the ninth.
+Tied at eight under, the pair were in danger of dropping back to join China's Li Haotong, who had posted the clubhouse target at six under.

-But when his wild drive on the 13th at Royal Birkdale plugged into a high dune, the sight of the young American scampering around the practice range trying to find a suitable place to drop another ball evoked painful memories of Augusta.
+And when Spieth's wild drive on the 13th plugged into a huge sandhill, the sight of the young American scampering up and down dunes and around the practice range trying to find a suitable place to drop another ball evoked painful memories of Augusta.

-The 39-year-old Kuchar, bidding for his first major title, waited patiently as the watching world held its breath.
+The 39-year-old Kuchar, bidding for his first major title after eight top 10s, waited patiently as the watching world held its breath.

 Spieth, however, showed just what he had learnt.